LESOM-Dynamics/Scroll_One_SUI_SuperApp/IMPLEMENTATION_STATUS.md

 - ❌ **Incomplete bridge** - WebViewContainer has basic bridge but doesn't handle requests
 - ❌ **No transaction signing from mini-apps** - Bridge receives but doesn't process
 - ❌ **No balance requests** - Bridge doesn't respond to GET_BALANCE
+- ✅ **Internal WebView usage** - On-ramp providers and Scroll Bridge now run inside the app as miniapps using `WebViewContainer`, sharing the same injected context

 **Required:**